Minkowski spacetime: Causal structure

 Together with spacelike vectors, there are 6 classes in all.

-An orthonormal basis for Minkowski space necessarily consists of one timelike and three spacelike unit vectors.
+An orthonormal basis for Minkowski spacetime necessarily consists of one timelike and three spacelike unit vectors.
 If one wishes to work with non-orthonormal bases, it is possible to have other combinations of vectors.
 For example, one can easily construct a (non-orthonormal) basis consisting entirely of null vectors, called a null basis.

 Vector fields are called timelike, spacelike, or null if the associated vectors are timelike, spacelike, or null at each point where the field is defined.

 Properties of time-like vectors

 Time-like vectors have special importance in the theory of relativity as they correspond to events that are accessible to the observer at (0, 0, 0, 0) with a speed less than that of light.
 Of most interest are time-like vectors that are similarly directed, i.e. all either in the forward or in the backward cones.
 Such vectors have several properties not shared by space-like vectors.
 These arise because both forward and backward cones are convex, whereas the space-like region is not convex.